ozanbaskan/youtube-player/README.md

 }, 5000);
 ```

-You can create a peer to peer connection betweeen clients and sync videos using the connection
+You can create a peer to peer connection betweeen clients and sync videos using the connection.

 Here is an example using peerjs: